 Hayley Spinks dreamed about becoming a fighter pilot.
 When her eyesight prevented her from realising her ambition, she turned her passion to a career in health and safety.

-Last year, she focused her energy on studying for her NEBOSH National Diploma with the British Safety Council, which she completed as NEBOSH Best Candidate for Unit C.
+Last year, she focused her energy on studying for her NEBOSH National Diploma in Occupational Health and Safety with the British Safety Council, which she completed as NEBOSH Best Candidate for Unit C.

 Hayley Spinks has been a health and safety professional for 14 years.
 She is currently a health and safety business partner at WSP.
 The Canadian-owned company, with nearly 50,000 employees worldwide and more than 8,000 in the UK, is one of the world’s leading engineering professional services consulting firms.